 Direct messages sent via Sales Navigator will appear in your Sales Navigator inbox.
 To access it, simply click on the message icon at the top of the page.

-So there you have it — the basics for connecting with leads on Sales Navigator.
-We hope you took notes and learn something new.
+So, there you have it — the basics for connecting with leads on Sales Navigator.
+We hope you took notes and learned something new.
 In case you have more questions on how to use Dux-Soup, you can always refer to our Customer Helpdesk or send us a quick message to firstname.lastname@example.org, we’re always available to help.

 Are you new to Dux-Soup?
 Did you know that you can take Dux-Soup for a FREE 14 day test flight?
 We don't even need your credit card details, so, get your lead gen journey off to the best boost ever, and get started with Dux-Soup today.